jbasko/configmanager/README.rst

 a first class object which knows its type, default value, whether it has a value or not, knows an environment variable which can override it, and other attributes.

+Whereas ``ConfigParser`` is designed to edit config files and work with two-dimensional config items identified by `section` and `option`, ``ConfigManager`` (the main class provided by this package) aims at managing access to config values with any `path` and their meta information regardless of how they are persisted.

+I have caught myself using ``ConfigParser`` as a generic config manager even when config values are not persisted to files.
+For example, in a command line script setting, a config value may exist just for the duration of script execution as a merge of default value and an override supplied via an optional command line argument.

 See Documentation_.